Chinese opera: Song to Qing

 In the Yuan poetic drama, only one person sang for all of the four acts, but in the poetic dramas that developed from Nanxi during the Ming dynasty (1368–1644), all the characters were able to sing and perform.
 Playwright Gao Ming late in the Yuan dynasty wrote an opera called Tale of the Pipa which became highly popular, and became a model for Ming dynasty drama as it was the favorite opera of the first Ming emperor Zhu Yuanzhang.
 The presentation at this point resembled the Chinese opera of today, except that the librettos were then very long.
 The operatic artists were required to be skilled in many fields; according to Recollections of Tao An (陶庵夢憶) by Zhang Dai, performers had to learn how to play various musical instruments, singing and dancing before they were taught acting.

+Leaf from an album of one hundred Peking opera characters, late Qing dynasty.
+Ink and color on silk.
+Metropolitan Museum of Art.

 The dominant form of the Ming and early Qing dynasties was Kunqu, which originated in the Wu cultural area.
 A famous work in Kunqu is The Peony Pavilion by Tang Xianzu.
 Kunqu later evolved into a longer form of play called chuanqi, which became one of the five melodies that made up Sichuan opera.
 Currently Chinese operas continue to exist in 368 different forms, the best known being Beijing opera, which assumed its present form in the mid-19th century and was extremely popular in the latter part of the Qing dynasty (1644–1911).